OglesbyArt/UpdateArtistFile/README.md

 	    System.out.println ("\t" + e);
     }

-  }  // manageInvestment
+  }

     //Desc: adds a new artist file to the text file
     //Pre: the ArtistFile.txt file must exist
     //Post: A new artist file is created public static void addArtistFile()